lsst-dm/scipi_docs_prototype/functionalframework.rst

 ---------------------------------------------------

-Img proc
+Image processing
 --------

-PSF matching and proc
+PSF matching and processing
 +++++++++++++++++++++

 - ++ InstallGaussianPsfTask -- Install a Gaussian PSF model in an exposure.